flxbe/asm-space-invaders/README.md

 ./scripts/start.sh
 ```

-#### Project Structure
+## Project Structure
 The bootloader is located in `bootloader.asm`.
 Its single purpose is to load the game's binary file
 and then jump to its entrypoint.
 The main file of the game is `space-invaders.asm`.
-It uses the NASM pre-processor to `%include` the additional
-source files from `/src`.

-All variables are still located in `space-invaders.asm`.
-Notice, that the pre-processor just replaces the `%include` statement with
-the included file's content.
-Therefore the assembler just interprets one continuous file.
-This does not require any
-additional linking.
+Have a look at the [Wiki](https://github.com/flxbe/asm-space-invaders/wiki) for a more detailed documentation.

-#### Additional Notes
+### Additional Notes

+If you have any questions about this project please feel free to open an issue.
+I really enjoyed working on it and I am happy to share the little I know.

-A big Thank You to Peter Mikkelsen and his [ASM Snake Project](https://gitlab.com/pmikkelsen/asm_snake) as well as to
+A big **Thank You** to Peter Mikkelsen and his [ASM Snake Project](https://gitlab.com/pmikkelsen/asm_snake) as well as to
 [OSDev.org](http://wiki.osdev.org/Main_Page).